Emirates Post Group (EPG), Empost services in the UAE

 There were reports in early 2009 that Emirates Post was implementing a system of home delivery of mail in the UAE, to be up and running by 2012.
 Don't get too excited just yet - when you start seeing letter boxes outside your apartment building or villa, then something might be on the cards.

-Post Office box rental UAE
+Private Post Office Box rental UAE

 Update January 2011